 MRI directed breast excision

-Editor: Hind Nassar, M.D., Johns Hopkins Medical Institute (see Reviewers page)
+Reviewer: Hind Nassar, M.D. (see Reviewers page)

-Revised: 26 September 2012, last major update April 2010
+Revised: 5 September 2013, last major update April 2010

-Copyright: (c) 2002-2010, PathologyOutlines.com, Inc.
+Copyright: (c) 2002-2013, PathologyOutlines.com, Inc.

-● Widely used in US (AJR Am J Roentgenol 2008;191:332)
+- Widely used in US (AJR Am J Roentgenol 2008;191:332)

-● MRI cannot verify that suspicious lesion is in specimen (unlike traditional radiography), because MRI requires IV injection of gadolinium and uptake into suspicious area, which cannot be done after specimen has been excised
+- MRI cannot verify that suspicious lesion is in specimen (unlike traditional radiography), because MRI requires IV injection of gadolinium and uptake into suspicious area, which cannot be done after specimen has been excised

 End of Breast-nonmalignant > Procedures > MRI directed breast excision

-This information is intended for physicians and related personnel, who understand that medical information is often imperfect, and must also be interpreted in the context of a patient's clinical data using reasonable medical judgment.
+This information is intended for physicians and related personnel, who understand that medical information is often imperfect, and must be interpreted in the context of a patient's clinical data using reasonable medical judgment.
 This website should not be used as a substitute for the advice of a licensed physician.

 All information on this website is protected by copyright of PathologyOutlines.com, Inc. Information from third parties may also be protected by copyright.
-Please contact us at copyrightPathOut@gmail.com with any questions (click here for other contact information).
+Please contact us at copyrightPathOut@gmail.com